sight-ai/sight-datadao-satya-proof/README.md

-# Vana Satya Proof of Contribution - Python Template
+# Sight DataDAO Vana Satya Proof of Contribution - Python

 This repository serves as a template for creating a [proof of contribution](https://docs.vana.org/vana/core-concepts/key-elements/proof-of-contribution) tasks using Python.
 It is executed on Vana's Satya Network, a group of highly confidential and secure compute nodes that can validate data without revealing its contents to the node operator.

 ## Overview